Otterbein’s Hazing Definition & Policy

 First year students are sent the link to complete the online educational module as part of the required trainings prior to starting classes in the Fall.
 Current students receive regular reminders throughout the school year encouraging completion of the online educational module.

-Additional hazing education is provided to the sorority and fraternity community by the Center for Student Involvement.
-All new members of sororities and fraternities must participate in Greek 101, which covers topics addressing hazing, alcohol, drugs, and general expectations for participating with a chapter on Otterbein’s campus.
-Greek 101 occurs within the first week of the New Member Education process.
+Additional hazing education is provided to the sorority and fraternity community by the Center for Student Engagement.
+All new members of sororities and fraternities must participate in New Member 101, which covers topics addressing hazing, alcohol, drugs, and general expectations for participating with a chapter on Otterbein’s campus.
+New Member 101 occurs within the first week of the New Member Education process.

-Sorority and fraternity chapter leadership is also required to complete a similar training to Greek 101 covering the same topics, and receive the information that is presented to all new members of sororities and fraternities.
-This training occurs prior to the start of the New Member Education process.
+Sorority and fraternity chapter leadership is also required to complete a Leadership Refresher covering the same topics as New Member 101, which must be completed prior to the start of the New Member Education process.

 Types of Hazing